We purchase meat, poultry and eggs from suppliers worldwide.

 Working toward net zero emissions

-Our climate pledge to commit to net zero emissions by 2050 will push us to seek new innovations to reduce our emissions.
-Activities could include land restoration and conservation activities, sustainable grazing and feed origins and innovations to reduce carbon dioxide and methane emissions.
+Our climate pledge to achieve net zero emissions by 2050 continually pushes us to seek new innovations to reduce our emissions.
+Activities associated with meat, poultry and egg production include land restoration and conservation activities, sustainable grazing and feed origins and innovations to reduce carbon dioxide and methane emissions.

-We are working closely with our farmers to ensure feed for livestock comes from regenerative agricultural practices, avoiding deforestation and reducing associated carbon emissions.
+We are working closely with our farmers to begin sourcing feed for livestock from regenerative agriculture practices, avoiding deforestation and reducing associated carbon emissions.
 We also help them invest in innovative technologies to improve on-farm operational efficiency.

 Improving animal welfare with global industry partnerships